 Share with people in the hostels.
 Ask around who’s hungry (everybody always is!), then cook together.
 Pancakes always work out well and it is also a great way to make friends fast.
 Get some food colouring and bake them in blue or pink and hand them out to people you feel good vibes with.
 Trust me I made a lot of friends with pancakes, haha.

-Another great way to eat cheap is to prepare some wraps.
+Another great way to eat cheap in Australia is to prepare some wraps.
 Add anything you like, add some pesto as a base, then some vegetables, a little bit of salad, maybe bacon and you’re set.
 Cut them in half and snack on the way.
 Fruit and vegetables also fill you up pretty cheaply.

 When I have to save money I always buy bananas and peanut butter.
 This fills you up VERY quickly and doesn’t cost much!